 The other side (advertising) i’m obviously looking at it in a similar way – but with the knowledge that it was being ‘used’ for a method of awareness.

 However, there is one shift that stood out to me…

-In relation to my project ‘impact’, I found it very interesting that they re-coloured the image to make it look “more suitable”for an advert and “give it more impact”.
+In relation to my project, I found it very interesting that they re-coloured the image to make it look “more suitable” for an advert and “give it more impact”.
 Implying that in this case, colour would be more punchy and more likely to grab someones attention.
-This I will take on board.. is there a certain time and place for colour against black and white images?
+I will take this small insight on board.
+Is there a certain time and place for colour against black and white images?
 Had this stayed black and white for the advertisement, would it of had a similar or different impact on the masses?
 I would say that if they where to leave it how it originally looked, it would have preserved more of the sadness that comes from the image, as black and white images can sometimes, a lot of the time, be used for colourless, dull, scary or sad emotional moments.
 This strengthens my previous mentioning that an image can be taken in another context and literally twisted to be used for a different purpose, for the users benefits, shifting its meaning by appearance.